jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Follow these steps to install your 4K_MMM mod:

-Download the Tags Folder 📂

-Grab the tags folder from this repository and place it in your ElDewrito directory.
+Download the Tags Folder 📂 and place it in your ElDewrito directory.

-Choose Your Mod Version 🎯

-Pick one of the four mod versions below (details in the Mod Descriptions section).
+Choose Your Mod Version 🎯 below (details in the Mod Descriptions section).

 Each version includes a set of scripts to run in order.